-Because of the variety of situations faced by State agencies, it is important for State agencies to adopt agency-specific policies.
+Because of the variety of situations faced by State agencies, it is important for State agencies to adopt agencyspecific policies.
 The Board of Examiners instructs all agencies to carefully review travel requirements and to adopt detailed policies consistent with the Board of Examiners' travel policy and within the legislatively approved travel budget authority.
 These policies should address, but may not be limited to, the following situations:

 - 1. The hours and conditions during which an employee will be allowed to claim meals; - 2.
 Overnight lodging, vehicles and per diem allowances within fifty (50) miles principal duty station, if approved by the Board of Examiners; - 3.
-Combining State business and personal travel; - 4.
-Out-of-State travel requests; - 5.
-Employees traveling as members of non-state agencies; - 6.
-Use of private aircraft;
+Combining State business and personal travel;